The Amazing benefits of "Going the Extra Mile"

 Natures no fool:

 There may be times when people you know (let’s hope not) may begin to feel shown up by you for not going the extra mile themselves.
 Generally speaking, people don’t adjust well to change.
 They’ll want you to go back to your old habits so they won’t feel so bad about themselves.
 When they don’t see any immediate benefits in your new approach to life they’ll use that to try and make you go back to the old you.
 Forget that!
 They don’t understand things take time.
-Nobody who has not gone the extra mile for years can expect tremendous rewards after going the extra mile for just a few months.
+Nobody can go the extra mile for a short period of time and expect tremendous rewards.
 Nature is no fool.
 You don’t plant the crop and go back the next day to harvest it.
 You’ve got to tend to it, nurture it, and that takes time, but when that crop comes in, you get back a lot more than you ever gave out.
 You don’t outsmart nature, you adjust.

 The laws of nature:

 If you never do anything else other than getting yourself in the habit of going the extra mile you’ll discover the greatest thing any person could ever do for themselves, as well as the people they love, and society in general.
-The laws of nature are not complicated, you can’t avoid them, you can’t go around over or under them, but you can learn their nature, adjust to them, and therefore benefit from them.
-Nature always balances her books and when she does, your reward will always outweigh your contribution.
-During my seventy-three years on this planet, I’ve witnessed nature do it’s human behavior thing time and time again.
-I even experienced its wrath a few times before I finally caught on.
-Give “Going the extra mile” a try, and then come back and leave me a comment on how well you’re doing.
-If you follow this formula you’ll be doing great.
+The laws of nature are not complicated, you can learn their nature, adjust to that nature, and benefit by them.
+Or, you can ignore them and pay the price for your neglect.
+During my time on this planet, I’ve witnessed nature do it’s human behavior thing time and time again.
+I even experienced its wrath a few times myself and I’ve never seen anything with a bigger payback than going the extra mile.
+It’s especially enjoyable when you’re heading in the right direction.
+I highly recommend it.

 - Becoming a constant challenge to yourself ignites personal initiative, shoots holes in procrastination, and leads to a positive mental attitude.